AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 ## Setting

 This campaign takes place in *Critical Role's* world of Exandria, beginning in the small town of Jigow in Xorhas on the continent of Wildemount.
+The characters are an established adventuring party who

 ## Character Options